dnjp/algods/src/07_Divide_and_Conquer/notes/notes.md

 - If `data[7] > data[16]`, that's an inversion.
 - Every time an inversion is required, we would also say that there is corresponding data movement.
-For example, the `Exchange` function requires 3 movements ot take place, which happens very quickly on most processors but still amounts to a significant cost.
+For example, the `Exchange` function requires 3 movements to take place, which happens very quickly on most processors but still amounts to a significant cost.
 - There can be at most `N * (N-1)/2` inversions in the array of length `N`.
 The